 WHY is 2020 the best year to create an iCLAT?

-An iCLAT will work best for someone regularly gives at least $10,000 per year to one or more charities (including their place of worship)
+An iCLAT will work best for someone who regularly gives at least $10,000 per year to one or more charities (including their place of worship)

 (1) has a sudden current year increase in "ordinary income" of $250,000 or more;

 (2) has a high current level of income that is expected to end within the next two years from retirement, the end of a lucrative contract, or other reasons.

-The IMMEDIATE YEAR 1 charitable tax deduction generated by an iCLAT is equal to the "present value" of it's annual payments to charity - using the IRS §7520 interest rate, which is released each month.
-Since the IRS §7520 interest rate now at a new historic low of 0.4% (September 2020), the resulting year 1 charitable tax deductions from iCLATs have never been higher than they are right now!
+The IMMEDIATE YEAR 1 charitable tax deduction generated by an iCLAT is equal to the "present value" of its annual payments to charity - using the IRS §7520 interest rate, which is released each month.
+Since the IRS §7520 interest rate continues to remain at an all-time historic low of 0.4% (November 2020), the resulting year 1 charitable tax deductions from iCLATs have never been greater than they are right now!
 Use the iCLAT Calculator Tool to instantly determine the IMMEDIATE income tax deduction that a particular iCLAT can generate for you, your donor, or your client.

 4 REASONS WHY: